trang1618/treeheatr-manuscript/manuscript.md

 We believe showing a heatmap at the terminal node space provides additional information of the data in an elegant way that is not overwhelming and may even simplify the model's interpretation.
 We left it for the user to decide what type of information to be displayed at the inner nodes via different *geom* objects (e.g., `geom_node_plot`, `geom_edge_label`, etc.) in the *ggparty* package.
 For example, one may choose to show the [distribution](https://github.com/martin-borkovec/ggparty/wiki/1-Motivating-Example) of the features and how they split the samples at these decision nodes.

+Striving for simplicity, *treeheatr* utilizes direct labeling to avoid unnecessary legends.
+For example, in classification, the leaf node labels have colors corresponding with different classes, e.g., purple for Negative and yellow for Positive diabetes status (Fig. @fig:example).
+As for feature values, the color scale legends may be misleading because these features may have been rescaled or normalized.
+As defaults, lighter colors are associated with higher values.
+This information can also be acquired from examining the edge labels.
+Specifically, in Fig. @fig:example, high glucose values (larger than 154 on the rightmost branch) can be easily mapped to samples with light yellow color in the last row.

 The integration of heatmap nicely complements the current techniques of visualizing decision trees.
 Node purity, a metric measuring the tree's performance, can be visualized from the distribution of true outcome label at each terminal node in the first row.